xinyang22/assignment-1/README.md

-Credits
-W3 school
+Credits:W3 school
-Media
-The photos used in this site were obtained from google Acknowledgements
-I received inspiration for this project from people around me and also from the mental health campaign that have been going on in singapore.
+Media:The photos used in this site were obtained from google Acknowledgements:I received inspiration for this project from people around me and also from the mental health campaign that have been going on in singapore.